- Premium features included

 The platform includes dynamic content insertion, so you can personalize emails based on subscriber data without creating multiple versions.
 The Heat Map reporting has become one of my favorite features.
 It shows you exactly where people clicked in your email with a visual overlay.
 Makes it easy to see if that button placement is working or if everyone’s ignoring your main call-to-action.

-The templates are functional rather than fancy.
-You’re working with their intuitive email editor (they call it “click-and-stick” for some reason), which includes these specialized blocks for RSVPs, donations, and feedback forms.
-Pretty handy for adding interactive elements without coding anything, making Constant Contact newsletter creation straightforward.
-You can also test subject lines before sending to optimize open rates.
+Constant Contact’s templates are functional rather than fancy.
+You’re working with their intuitive email editor which includes these specialized blocks for RSVPs, donations, and feedback forms.
+Pretty handy for adding interactive elements without coding anything.

-The Text-to-Join feature lets people opt in by texting your number, but they have to reply “Yes” to confirm—no shortcuts around compliance here.
-There’s an AI helper for writing texts as part of the SMS marketing features, but honestly, with SMS you’re dealing with so many regulations that you’ll spend more time on compliance than creativity.
-Get your permission process sorted before you even think about scaling this up.
+The Text-to-Join feature, meanwhile, lets people opt in by texting your number.
+Of course, they have to reply “Yes” to confirm—no shortcuts around compliance here.
+There’s an AI helper for writing texts as part of the SMS marketing features, but honestly—with SMS, you’re dealing with so many regulations that you’ll spend more time on compliance than creativity.

 The Automation Path Builder is where Constant Contact platform tries to be modern.
-I’ve played around with their pre-built automation templates for different ecommerce platforms (Shopify, Wix, Squarespace, WooCommerce) and you can build decent customer journeys with delays, splits based on behavior, and SMS steps mixed in.
+I’ve played around with their pre-built automation templates for different ecommerce platforms (Shopify, Wix, Squarespace, WooCommerce) and found you can build decent customer journeys with delays, based on behavior, and SMS steps mixed in.
+Though, there’s still work to be done in terms of branching pathways.

 Constant Contact for ecommerce works fine for most small business needs, though advanced automation isn’t really its strong suit.
 For more modern automation at a better price point, I’d recommend checking out Sender instead.